 That “healthy bit of bronze” I was boasting isn’t just pigment production.
 It’s a clear sign of UV radiation that causes DNA mutations—which can lead to all three types of skin cancer, including the most fatal and increasingly common one among young sun worshipers: melanoma.

 The skin on your legs is thicker, produces less moisture, and tends not to make as much melanin as the rest of your body.
-This can lead some seeking to spruce up their pale pins to decide that it’s perfectly okay to apply SPF only from the waist up.
+This can lead some seeking to spruce up their pale pins to the decision that it’s perfectly okay to apply SPF only from the waist up.

 Unfortunately, skin cancer loves anywhere the sun touches—including on your legs, back, feet, and chest.